bepaald/signalbackup-tools/README.md

 The program has successfully been used to import messages from a Telegram export (in JSON format).
 Telegram's JSON format is [publically documented](https://core.telegram.org/import-export), so any data that can be converted to this format can be imported.

 This feature will be better documented in the future.
 For now, more details are available [here](https://github.com/bepaald/signalbackup-tools/issues/153), and any questions and remarks can be added there.
-It is run like so:
+General usage:

 ```
 $ ./signalbackup-tools [INPUT] [PASSPHRASE] --importtelegram [JSONFILE] -o [OUTPUT]